 What is caries?

-Cavities, or caries as it is called, is an infection caused by the bacteria normally found in our mouth.
+Cavities, when a hole in a tooth is formed, is actually called caries.
+This is an infection caused by the bacteria normally found in our mouths.
 Caries develops when the natural bacteria is mixed with carbohydrates and sugars from our diet.
 The bacteria reacts with the carbohydrates and produce acid that wears through the tooth's enamel.

-In addition, the combination of a high sugar diet or bad oral care habits can accelerate the development of caries.
+In addition, the combination of a high sugar diet or bad oral care habits can accelerate the development of caries, cavities in the tooth.
 Other factors that affect the development of caries is your overall health state, eating and drinking habits, substance abuse, oral hygiene and exposure to fluoride.

 Caries is often skewed in society, most kids and young have little to no caries, whereas a small group have a large portion of total caries.
 Things that can affect this is socio-economic conditions as education level, economy and ethnic affiliation.